mariuszskon/autorop/README.rst

 Central to autorop's design is the `pipeline <https://en.wikipedia.org/wiki/Pipeline_(software)>`_.
 Most functions take in a ``PwnState``, mutate it, and pass it on to the next function.
 This allows great simplicity and flexibility.

-See how the below example neatly manages to "downgrade" the problem from something unique, to something generic that the ``classic_printf`` pipeline can handle.
+See how the below example neatly manages to "downgrade" the problem from something unique, to something generic that the ``classic`` pipeline can handle.

 .. code-block:: python